prosembler/nitro-porter/docs/guide.md

 It is safe to re-run `./bin/setup.sh` any time.

 You can access phpMyAdmin by visiting `localhost:8082` in your browser.
 Use this to import your database(s).
+Alternatively, connect a desktop app to MariaDB on `localhost:3308` with name & password `porter`.

 ### Manual Localhost (alternate)